-Zone Managers must declare their entry into provincial golf by 4:00 p.m. on the Tuesday prior to the provincial golf championships, indicating how many teams competed in their zone tournament.
+Each zone will receive two berths per gender to the Provincial Golf Championship.
+Zone Managers must declare their entry into provincial golf by 4:00 p.m. on the Tuesday prior to the provincial golf championships.
 Player/team information, other than from the zone manager or designate as confirmed with the ASAA office, will be discarded.